ummetcivi/N26Statistics/README.md

             // Re-calculate all statistics between index to index+WINDOW_SIZE for i=index, i<index+WINDOW_SIZE, i++
                 current_statistics = STATISTICS_ARRAY[i % ARRAY_SIZE]
-                if transaction.timestamp > current_statistics.timestamp-1 then
+                if transaction.timestamp - current_statistics.timestamp > 60*1000 then
                     create new statistics with transaction and add to array else
                     add transaction into current statistics